versroot/itu-sdse-project/README.md

 #### Documentation

 - Description of project structure
-- How to run the code and generate the model artefact
+- How to run the code and generate the model artifact